pastagang/pastagang/paper/readme.md

 For me, **jamming** means high levels of trust, listening and making space for others.
 I hope to take these skills into other areas of my life...

 I was at the climbing wall today, and I thought "huh, we're all doing our own thing here, what if we *jammed* about it instead?" (that's a climbing pun for all you climbers out there) so I just spoke to people, asked what they were working on, if I could try it.
 Once two of us were doing it, it became much easier to include other people, and by the end there were about 4 or so strangers all trying different boulders and collaborating on ideas on how to solve them.
-It felt really good, and social and nice, and was a consequence of me *inviting collaboration* and putting myself *with* (not in front) of other people.
-I love the social aspect of jamming, and that's something pastagang captures when its at its best.
+It felt wonderful, and social and nice, and was a consequence of me *inviting collaboration* and putting myself *with* (not in front) of other people.
+I love the social aspect of jamming, and that's something pastagang captures when it's at its best.
 (Sometimes it doesn't, when it doesn't sound groovy, and its all complete strangers, and its lagging like hell because of the cool hydra thing).

 <br>